natedemaagd/LandCover/README.md

 # LandCover

 **NOTE:** Substantial changes are being made to this package in preparation for implementation with a web app intended for use by non-R users.
 If using this package in R, see updated documentation there.
-Documentation for the functions will be updated once all changes have been finalized.
+Documentation on this site will be updated once all changes have been finalized.
 Some functions may not work as expected during this process.

 This R package simulates landcover spread and the associated changes to water yield and recharge (or any other landcover-dependent spatial regressions you're interested in).